 - SE plc Board

-- AUKG Executive Committee
+- Aegon UK plc Group (AUKG) Executive Committee

 - AUKG Audit Committee

 - SE plc Risk Committee

 - AUKG Remuneration Committee ("REMCO")

 - AUKG Nomination Committee

 - With-Profits Forum (WPF)

-In addition the SE plc Board has input and challenge from two independent committees, Scottish Equitable Policyholders' Trust (SEPT) in relation to with-profits and the Independent Governance Committee in relation to the value for money of workplace pensions.
+In addition, the SE plc Board has input and challenge from two independent committees, Scottish Equitable Policyholders' Trust (SEPT) in relation to with-profits and the Independent Governance Committee in relation to the value for money of workplace pensions.
 The Aegon Master Trust Board may also escalate issues to the SE plc Board in relation to its purpose of performing the functions given to the Trustees of the Aegon Master Trust.